Nv1298/Paint/Readme.md

-Paint program in Java that allows users to
+Paint program in Java that allows users to:

  * draw shapes of different sizes and colours
  * manipulate and delete shapes